 #2 Early Theme Park Entry

-Disney World will begin early theme park entry in October of 2021.
+Disney World began offering early theme park entry this last year.
 This new benefit allows guests to access the theme parks 30 minutes early.
 Early theme park benefits apply to all resort guests and are available daily at all four parks.

 #3 Extended Evening Theme Park Hours